harsh28799/ToDo/README.md

 - [ ] [Data Structures and Algorithms in Python](https://www.amazon.com/Structures-Algorithms-Python-Michael-Goodrich/dp/1118290275/)
     - by Goodrich, Tamassia, Goldwasser
-    - I loved this book.
-It covered everything and more.
     - Pythonic code
     - my glowing book report: https://startupnextdoor.com/book-report-data-structures-and-algorithms-in-python/

 </details>

 ### Optional Books

-**Some people recommend these, but I think it's going overboard, unless you have many years of software engineering experience and expect a much harder interview:**

 <details>
 <summary>Optional Books</summary>